Other pages you may find of interest

 In the mid-16th century, the choir in the central nave, which stood in front of the main altar, was demolished which resulted in the destruction of original frescoes and works of art.
 Large altars were constructed along both side aisles after this demolition.

 There were problems with the construction of the marble façade, as it was started at the end of the 15th century but a disagreement between the church and the financier led to the work being halted.
 The matter was not resolved until the 19th century when construction in the neo-Gothic style began.
-This work was done between 1857 to 1863, and was paid for by the English benefactor, Sir Francis Sloane.
+This work was carried out between 1857 to 1863, using polychrome marble combining white Carrara, green Prato, and pink Siena marble.
+This was paid for by the English benefactor, Sir Francis Sloane.
 The façade was designed by the architect Niccolo Matas but, as he was Jewish, he was not buried inside the church but under the threshold.

 Louise of Stolberg-Gedern (wife of Charles Edward Stuart, 'Bonnie Prince Charlie') is buried in the church, as is the wife of Joseph Bonaparte, Julie Clary, and their daughter Charlotte Napoléone Bonaparte.

-The construction of the Chapter House (known as the Pazzi Chapel), was begun in 1429 and was completed in the 1470s.
+The Chapter House, known as the Pazzi Chapel, is located to the south of the nave and is accessible through the cloister area.
+Designed by Filippo Brunelleschi, the chapter house is a masterpiece of Renaissance architecture and serves as a serene space within the basilica.
+Its construction began in 1429 and was completed in the 1470s.
+Its harmonious proportions and use of geometric shapes reflect the ideals of the Renaissance.
 It is entered via an atrium with six Corinthian columns by a central arch.
 The room is covered by an umbrella-shaped dome, while the two sides are covered by a barrel vault roof.

 The sacristy is the room where the priests prepare for a service, and where vestments and articles of worship are kept.
 In Santa Croce it includes the Rinuccini Chapel which contains some well-preserved frescoes and original 14th-century furnishings and provides an indication of how the church would have looked in the 14th century when it was completely covered with paintings.
 The central wall is frescoed with scenes of the life of Christ.
 The wooden ceiling is decorated with Franciscan saints.
 Within the sacristy hangs a large wooden Crucifix which has become the symbol of the 1966 flood which damaged so much of the building and its artefacts, including the Crucifix.